tommac08/docsv2/sources/faq.md

 - Enter your payment details and click `Buy`
 - Your plan is now updated

-## Why can't I see some of my repositories in my Shippable account?
+### Why can't I see some of my repositories in my Shippable account?

 This happens due to one of the following reasons:

 - You haven't enabled private repositories in your Shippable account.
-Go to our [Account Settings Documentation](account_settings.md) to learn how to turn on Private Repos for your Github Account.
+Go to [Account Settings](account_settings.md) and in the **GitHub Identity** section, click on the **Private Repos OFF** icon.
+This is a one-way toggle button to turn on Private Repos for your GitHub account.
 - Your account hasn't yet been synced with the latest permissions from GitHub.
-To force sync your account, click on the `Force Sync` icon in your Account Settings. (the `gear` on the top nav bar)
+To force sync your account, go to your Account Settings and click on the `Force Sync` icon next to your Account Id.
--  You're a BitBucket user and you have mercurial repositories.
-We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI.
+-  You're a Bitbucket user and you have mercurial repositories.
+We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI/CD.

 ## Why do I get an error when I try to enable a project that is listed on my dashboard?